kwebio/kweb-docs/routing.rst

 If you visit http://localhost:16097/ the URL will immediately update to http://localhost:16097/number/1 without a page refresh, and you'll see a hyperlink with text "Number 1".
-If you click on this link you'll see that the number increments (both in the URL and in the link text).
+If you click on this link you'll see that the number increments (both in the URL and in the link text), also without a page refresh.

 An even more elegant approach that would also work would be to replace: